babboe1/Interior-Design-Langing-Page/README.md

 ### Screenshot

-Below is a preview of the screenshot of the shady-ryhmes
+Below is a preview of the screenshot of the shady-ryhmes Interior Design Landing Page
 ### Links

 - Live Site URL: [Shady Rhymes Interior Design Landing Page](https://your-live-site-url.com)